Azure/azure-sdk-for-java/sdk/containerregistry/azure-containers-containerregistry/README.md

 Use the client library for Azure Container Registry to:

 - List images or artifacts in a registry
+- Upload, download, and delete images and artifacts, repositories and tags
 - Obtain metadata for images and artifacts, repositories and tags
 - Set read/write/delete properties on registry items
-- Delete images and artifacts, repositories and tags

 [Source code][source_code] | [Package (Maven)][package] | [Product documentation][product_docs] | [Samples][samples]